dtluther/noise-nimbus/README.md

 # NoiseNimbus

 NoiseNimbus is a Ruby-on-Rails/React clone of SoundCloud, the popular site for uploading and discovering music.
-A user can listen to and comment on others' users music, as well as upload their own.
+A user can listen to and comment on other user's music, as well as upload their own.
 You can also listen to music while logged out.

 Check it out here: [https://noise-nimbus.herokuapp.com](https://noise-nimbus.herokuapp.com/).